-Serbia: RES market is yet to be developed with new electricity prices of state power utility EPS29.
-January 2016. / News Serbia Energy
+Serbia: RES market is yet to be developed with new electricity prices of state power utility EPS, News Serbia Energy

 Production costs of RES electricity is lower than the market one, around 3 eurocents while the economical price could be more than 4 eurocents which is in the same level of HU power exchange price.